NVIDIA/aistore/bench/aisloader/README.md

  - `-port` - Port number for proxy server
  - `-statsinterval` - Interval to show stats / send statsd in seconds; 0 = disabled
  - `-bucket` - Bucket name
- - `-bckprovider` - "local" for ais bucket, "cloud" for cloud bucket
+ - `-provider` - "ais" for AIS bucket, "cloud" for Cloud bucket; other supported values include "gcp" and "aws", for Amazon and Google clouds, respectively
  - `-duration` - How long to run the test; 0 = Unbounded
  - `-numworkers` - Number of go routines sending requests in parallel
  - `-pctput` - Percentage of put request (0% - 100%, remaining is allocated for GET)